preludeorg/operator-support/README.md

 - A range is a collection of agents.
 - Tactics, Techniques and Procedures (TTPs) - often referred to as just "procedures" inside Operator - are the individual attacks you can send to your agents in order to test the security of an endpoint.
 - Chains are sets of TTPs which represent a subset of a real adversary kill chain.
 Prelude's Professional license includes a subscription to "TTP Tuesday", which is weekly chain release.
-- Adversaries are sets of chains, often emulating specific threat actors.
 - A link is the result (beacon) which the agent sends to Operator after running a TTP.
 A link contains properties like request, response, PID and status (code).
 - An operation is the full set of links after deploying a chain/adversary against a range of agents.